zamfofex/packages/readme.md

 license — 0BSD
 ---

-Copyright © 2021 by zamfofex
+copyright © 2021 by zamfofex

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.